tommydino93/openneuro/packages/openneuro-cli/README.md

 `openneuro upload --dataset <accession number> <dataset directory>`

 This will add or replace any files in the dataset but does not delete any files that are only present in the server copy of the dataset.
+Only files that differ in terms of size between local and server copy of the dataset will be replaced.